richards199999/FileRAG/README.md

 ## Acknowledgement

-Great thanks to Claude-3.5 Sonnet from Anthropic for bringing the idea come to life together!
+Great thanks to Claude-3.5 Sonnet from Anthropic for bringing the idea come to life together!🤗